Alfred W. Kelley Obituary (2022) Omaha World-Herald

-Alfred was preceded in death by his parents, James and Anna (Behrendt) Kelley; sister, Lovina Bryant; and brothers, Lawrence Kelley and John Kelley.
-He is survived by his loving wife of 68 years, Agnes Kelley; children, Mark (Preeyanan) Kelley, Debbie Kelley, Karen (Kevin) Stille, and Douglas (Debbie) Kelley; grandchildren, Camille (Darius) Amiri, Alicia (Ryan) Klug, Keith (Allison) Stille, Dennis (Brooke) Stille and Ben Stille, and Anna and Grant Kelley; 8 great-grandchildren; and many more nieces, nephews, family and friends.

 VISITATION will take place on Tuesday, March 22, from 5-7pm at Bethany Funeral Home, with ROSARY SERVICE to follow.
-MASS of CHRISTIAN BURIAL will be held on Wednesday, March 23, at 10:30am at St. Columbkille Catholic Church (200 E. 6th St., Papillion, NE.
+MASS of CHRISTIAN BURIAL will be held on Wednesday, March 23, at 10:30am at St. Columbkille Catholic (200 E. 6th St., Papillion, NE.
 68046).
-Memorials have been requested by the family to St. Columbkille Catholic Church, and St. Jude Research Hospital.
-BURIAL in Cedar Dale Cemetery.

 BETHANY FUNERAL HOME